Jonathan Van Every: Washington Nationals

 In December 2010, Van Every signed with the Washington Nationals organization.
 He was released prior to the 2011 season.

 St. Paul Saints

 Van Every signed with the St. Paul Saints of the American Association of Independent Professional Baseball and played for them during the 2011 season.
-In 85 games he hit .265/.358/.517 with 19 home runs, 50 RBIs and 1 stolen base.
+In 85 appearances for the Saints, he slashed .265/.358/.517 with 19 home runs, 50 RBI, and one stolen base.

 Personal life

 Van Every earned his bachelor's degree in business administration from the University of Southern Mississippi in the fall of 2013.
 He currently resides in Nashville with his wife Morgan.
 As of 2019, he serves as the volunteer Director of Operations for the College of the Holy Cross baseball team in Worcester, MA.